 140 Years 140 Facts

-2021 marks the 140th anniversary of the beginning of public education in the community of Edmonton.
+2021 marked the 140th anniversary of the beginning of public education in the community of Edmonton.

-To commemorate this anniversary, Historic McKay Avenue School, home of Edmonton Public Schools Archives and Museum, is launching a project called “140 Years 140 Facts”.
-Over the course of the year, we will be posting 140 facts about what is known today as Edmonton Public Schools.
-Follow us on Instagram, Twitter and Facebook to receive the latest facts!
+To commemorate this anniversary, Historic McKay Avenue School, home of Edmonton Public Schools Archives and Museum, launched a project called “140 Years 140 Facts”.
+Over the course of 2021, we posted 140 facts about what is known today as Edmonton Public Schools.
+Follow us on Instagram, Twitter and Facebook to see the facts!

 Photo Credit: B. Christy